Light City 2018 Spans Three Weekends

 Baltimore’s international festival of light, music and innovation returns for its third year April 14-21, with Neighborhood Lights taking place April 6-8.

-Light City—a free, uniquely Baltimore festival—once again transformed Baltimore into a hub of local and international art and innovation with large-scale light installations, performances, music and social change conferences.
+Light City—a free, uniquely Baltimore festival—will once again transform Baltimore into a hub of local and international art and innovation with large-scale light installations, performances, music and social change conferences.

 Previous art installations have included illuminated seesaws, a giant house of lighted cards, a shimmering peacock and a towering, multisensory egg-shaped honeycomb called OVO.
-Selected works are by artists from Baltimore, New York, Canada, Belgium, Palestine, Lebanon, France, the United Kingdom and the Netherlands.
+Selected works are by artists from places such as Baltimore, New York, Canada, Belgium, Palestine, Lebanon, France, the United Kingdom and the Netherlands.

 Musical performances were centralized at the Inner Harbor Amphitheater at Pratt and Light streets, and featured regional and national acts like rapper Biz Markie, New Orleans-based Dirty Dozen Brass Band, jam band Papadosio, and six-piece Latin rock band Ozomatli.
 Additional performances have included fire dancers, puppetry and fashion shows.
-See the 2017 performance schedule.
+Stay tuned for the 2018 performance schedule.

-People were able to experience the festival outside the Inner Harbor by visiting neighborhood communities collaborating with artists-in-residence to create Neighborhood Lights installations.
+Festival-goers are able to experience Light City outside the Inner Harbor by visiting neighborhood communities collaborating with artists-in-residence to create Neighborhood Lights installations.
 This year's 12 participating neighborhoods are: Baybrook/Curtis Bay, Belair-Edison, Bromo Tower Arts & Entertainment District, Federal Hill, Hamilton-Lauraville, Highlandtown, Hollins Roundhouse/Southwest Baltimore, Locust Point, Patterson Park, Pigtown/Washington Village, Remington and Waverly.
 See more information about the Neighborhood Lights artists.